J0nGM/TankGame/README.md

 - D - Turn Right
 - Space - Boost
 - E - Shooting bullets
-- R to reload the game (in case of bugs)
+- R - reload the game in case of bugs

 Pickup items:
 - Speed boost: Each boost give 5 seconds.
 It's possible to stack up to max 30 sec.
 Yellow sphere to collect.
 - Ammo: Refill your ammo.
 Green sphere to collect.
-Get 2 bullets per pickup.
+Get 4 bullets per pickup.

-Level 1:
-- Simple arena with walls and obstacles.
-- Objevts to collect: Speed boost and Ammo.
-- To unlock level 2, you need to shoot down alle the trees.
-After that a purpel portal will appear that takes you to level 2.

-Level 2:
-- More complex arena with same aomunt of walls but diffrent obstacles.
-- Objects to collect are the same as in level 1
-- To win the game you need to shoot down enemy towers.
-They shoot back at you every 3 seconds.
-- You have 10 HP.
-If you get hit 10 times, you lose the game.
-- If you destroy all towers you win the game!

 Good luck and have fun!